ibm-mas/ansible-devops/ibm/mas_devops/roles/cp4d_service/README.md

 cp4d_service
 ===============================================================================
 Install or upgrade a chosen CloudPak for Data service.
-Currently supported Cloud Pak for Data release versions supported are:
+Currently supported Cloud Pak for Data supoorted versions are:

   - 5.1.3
+  - 5.2.0

 The role will automatically install the corresponding CPD service operator channel and custom resource version associated to the chosen Cloud Pak for Data release version.